 How to Care for Your Pineapple Plant

 Keep the plant away from freezing temperatures.
-The large pineapple plant in the photos spends the winter in an unheated North Carolina basement, in a warm sunny nook created by a large south-facing window.
+During harsh winters, your might place it in a warm sunny nook created by a large south-facing window.

 Water and Fertilizer: